Harun8/AskPDF/README.md

 - [ ] Heavy Refactoring
 - [x] Reduce response times on some api's
 - [ ] Add OCR recognition for PDFs
-- [ ] Learn TypeScript and rewrite some modules

 ## How I set up my ´To Do Board´ to roll out the first version (beta), so I could get some feedback before opening it up to more users